JohnGorter/TSCRIPTDEV/slides/02-getting-started/060-vscode.md

 Setup

-1. Configure TypeScript SDK
-1. Configure the compile task
+1. Configure the build/compile task
-1. Show problems
+2. Show problems
-1. Run your application
+3. Run your application
-1. Debug your application
+4. Debug your application

 ---